jxhuangphys/NEU_COS_dissertation_template/README.md

 The Ph.D.
 Dissertation LaTeX Template for **College of Science** students at **Northeastern University**.

-It is time-consuming to create a LaTeX template from scratch.
-We have gone through the process and hope to save our fellow researchers some time.
+To our best knowledge, there is no publicly available NEU-COS dissertation LaTeX template in December 2023 (NEU-COE has an official one but their format is quite different from COS requirements).
+Creating such a LaTeX template from scratch can be a time-consuming task.
+To save our fellow researchers some time, in this repo we haved shared a ready-to-use Latex template.
 So please feel free to directly use this templete in your dissertation to accelerate your writing.
-Mention in the acknowledgments section is optional but appreciated.

-The <Official-Sample-Pages-Dissertation-and-Thesis-COS.pdf> indicates the official format requirements, which have been reproduced by the <main.tex>.
+This template aligns with the official format requirements as outlined in the Official-Sample-Pages-Dissertation-and-Thesis-COS.pdf, which have been meticulously replicated in our 'main.pdf' file (via main.tex).

+While not obligatory, a mention in your acknowledgment section would be appreciated to increase awareness of this resource among the student community.
+Alternatively, sharing this link with your peers would also be highly beneficial.